Last Updated: July 25, 2024

 Early Life

-Jim Croce was born on January 10, 1943 in Philadelphia, Pennsylvania to parents James Albert Croce and Flora Mary Croce, both of whom were Italian Americans whose parents had immigrated from Abruzzo and Sicily.
-Croce grew up in Upper Darby, Pennsylvania right outside of Philadelphia and attended Upper Darby High School.
-He graduated in 1960 and then attended Malvern Preparatory School for a year before enrolling at Villanova University.
+Jim Croce was born James Joseph Croce on January 10, 1943, in Philadelphia, Pennsylvania.
+He was the son of James Albert Croce and Flora Mary Croce, both of whom were Italian Americans whose parents had emigrated from Abruzzo and Sicily.
+Croce grew up in Upper Darby, Pennsylvania, right outside of Philadelphia, and attended Upper Darby High School.
+Jim graduated in 1960 and then attended Malvern Preparatory School for a year before enrolling at Villanova University.
 There, he majored in psychology and had a minor in German.
 He was also a member of the Villanova Singers and the Villanova Spires.
 He received his Bachelor of Science in Social Studies in 1965.

 Career

 Croce began his musical career while at Villanova.
-The band he was in, the Villanova Singers, were selected for a foreign exchange tour of Africa, the Middle East, and Yugoslavia.
-Croce released his first album, "Facets," in 1966.
+The band he was in, the Villanova Singers, was selected for a foreign exchange tour of Africa, the Middle East, and Yugoslavia.
+Jim released his first album, "Facets," in 1966.
 Five hundred copies were pressed.
-The album had been financed with a $500 wedding gift from Croce's parents after Croce married his wife.
+The album had been financed with a $500 wedding gift from Croce's parents after he married Ingrid Jacobson.
 His parents had conditioned the gift on the money being used for making an album.
 They had hoped that the album would fail, forcing their son to give up his dream of being a professional musician and pursue a reputable profession.
-However, the album proved to be a success and every album sold.
+However, the album proved to be a success, and every album sold.

 Personal Life and Death

-Croce met his future wife, Ingrid, when he was 20 years old when he was judging a contest at the Philadelphia Convention Hall.
-She also was a singer and songwriter.
-Together, they had a son together in September of 1971 named Adrian.
+Croce met his future wife, Ingrid, when he was 20 years old while he was judging a contest at the Philadelphia Convention Hall.
+She was also a singer and songwriter.
+Together, they had a son together in September 1971 named Adrian.
 He went on to become a musician as well.

-Following his death, the album "I Got a Name" was released on December 1, 1973.
+Following Jim's death, the album "I Got a Name" was released on December 1, 1973.
 A greatest hits album was released in 1974 called "Photographs & Memories."
 A number of other posthumous releases followed.
-In 1985, his wife Ingrid opened Croce's Restaurant and Jazz Bar, a project she and Croce had jokingly discussed over a decade earlier, in the historic Gaslamp Quarter in downtown San Diego.
+In 1985, Ingrid opened Croce's Restaurant and Jazz Bar, a project she and Jim had jokingly discussed over a decade earlier, in the historic Gaslamp Quarter in downtown San Diego.
 She owned and managed it until it closed in 2013.
 In 2022, a Pennsylvania Historical Marker honoring Croce was installed outside his farmhouse in Lyndell.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.